NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 not yet available, but in principle with more CPU cores more operations will benefit from parallelization, and with more memory it will be possible to load and sign larger zones.

+Right now, signing speed is not likely to be a bottle neck for most use cases, but there are many speed improvements in the pipeline, especially when using an HSM.

+.. note:: Cascade's memory use is still considerable with large zones.
+It
+          uses using about 30GiB of RAM when signing a ~1GB zone file with about ~25M resource records and adding ~10M records while signing.
+          Reducing the memory footprint is a priority.

+Cascade can currently be used by operators with at most a few small to medium size zones.
+As development progresses, it will also support operators with very large zones or operators with many zones.

+Cascade is *not* yet intended for operation as a clustered deployment.